Torment Is Trying to Be Perfect

 Solution

-The perfectionist needs to repent.
-But that creates a problem.
+The perfectionist needs to repent, but that creates a problem.
 For him to repent, he will have to let others know that he is not perfect.
 He will have to let some of his friends in on the charade.
-Being transparent and honest is impossible for a proud perfectionist.
+Being transparent and honest is nearly impossible for a proud perfectionist.

 Path Forward

-A note for those working with perfectionists: You must humbly, love, care, and serve them because they are in bondage to the gods of approval, respect, honor, significance, and acceptance.
+A Note for Those Working with Perfectionists: You must humbly love, care for, and serve them because they are in bondage to the gods of approval, respect, honor, significance, and acceptance.
 You must know and understand their sinful tendencies and be able to come alongside them in a non-condemnatory way.
 They do not fully trust God (or you) at this point.
+I’m not necessarily speaking of their regeneration but their post-salvation experience with God, also called progressive sanctification.
 They need to lean on your faith as you carefully and gently show them the way to God.

 Prayer